 Our approach induces differences with classical formulation concerning the displacement u which is not defined in global space coordinates, but is defined hierarchically.
 Only displacements of the vertices of the root cell are in space coordinates.
 The displacement of others vertices is relative from their parents.
 To build the mass matrix M and the stiffness matrix K, not only finest elements are considered.
 Indeed, for each elements along the hierarchy we take into account all nodal functions that influence the considered element as exprimed in algorithms 1 and 2.
-C is the stress-strain matrix relating the material properties and the strain-displacement matrix B{i} is obtained by differentiation of h{i} with respect to local coordinate and premultiplying the result by the inverse of the Jacobian operator:
+C is the stress-strain matrix relating the material properties and the strain-displacement matrix Bi is obtained by differentiation of interpolation functions hi with respect to natural coordinate and 6 M. Nesme, F. Faure and Y. Payan premultiplying the result by the inverse of the Jacobian operator. $\mathbf{H}i$ is a matrix of the interpolation functions $\mathbf{h}i$ .